 Assembling the portobello mushroom sandwich (shown with a ciabatta here)

-The mushrooms, as the rock star of the sandwich, goes first, followed by the grilled zucchini, squash, onion, and red pepper.
+As the sandwich's rock star, the mushrooms go first, followed by the grilled zucchini, squash, onion, and red pepper.
 The other side of the bread is layered with Vegan Southwest Dressing, avocado, tomato, and spinach.

 The magic or any sandwich or salad, though, is always the sauce.
 For this particular sandwich, I chose my Vegan Southwest Dressing.
 For this recipe, all you need is some raw cashews, salsa, water, and lime juice blended in a high-speed blender.

 But, if you don't like it spicy, consider trying these sauces for your portobello mushroom sandwich:

 - Pesto Salad Dressing